-When send soil samples for testing, what do you ask for?
+When you send soil samples for testing, what do you ask for?

-If you’re following Ross McKenzie’s advice, there’s likely some real value in testing more than just nitrogen, phosphorus, potassium, and sulphur (NPKS).
+If you’re following Ross McKenzie’s advice, there’s likely some real value in testing more than just nitrogen, phosphorus, potassium, and sulphur (N, P, K, and S).

-The former soil scientist with Alberta Agriculture says it’s not too late to test soil this year, as frozen ground may require more effort to sample, but the samples should be stable, offering a decent look at what will be there for the crop in the spring.
+The former Alberta Agriculture soil scientist says it’s not too late to test soil this year, as frozen ground may require more effort to sample, but the samples should be stable, offering a decent look at what will be there for the crop in the spring.

-McKenzie says there is great value in knowing what NPKS is available, but several other soil components are also valuable to measure, as they can have a significant impact on nutrient availability or identify why you’re short yield in certain areas of the field landscape.
+McKenzie says there is great value in knowing what N, P, K, and S is available, but several other soil components are also valuable to measure, as they can have a significant impact on nutrient availability or identify why you’re short yield in certain areas of the field.

 If you’re soil testing, consider testing for: